Trash Free Waters

 Marketing students from California State Polytechnic University-Pomona were recently announced as winners of the 2020 American Marketing Association (AMA)- EPA Trash Free Waters Video and Marketing Brief Competition.
 View the student's 30-second video titled "Repair the Future."

 Great Lakes Restoration Initiative (GLRI) TFW Grant Awardees Announced

 The EPA will provide over $725,000 total to the City of Erie, Pennsylvania and the University of Wisconsin – Oshkosh to implement trash collection projects to reduce trash in Lake Erie and Lake Michigan.
 This funding is made available through Trash Free Waters Grants under the Great Lakes Restoration Initiative (GLRI).

 Trash Free Waters Article Series

-Click here to read the latest article in the Trash Free Waters series: Plastic Pollution in the Mississippi River - Regional Cooperation for a Transboundary Problem.
+Read the latest article in the Trash Free Waters article series: Plastic Pollution in the Mississippi River - Regional Cooperation for a Transboundary Problem.
 Also check out our monthly newsletter, "The Rapids."

 Most of the trash that pollutes our rivers, lakes, estuaries, and oceans comes from sources on land.
 Plastic trash, in particular, threatens human health, aquatic ecosystems, and the economy.
 EPA’s Trash Free Waters program is reducing the volume of trash entering our waters by working with partners to implement collaborative solutions that target land-based sources.
-To learn more, view the Trash Free Waters program factsheet here.
+View the Trash Free Waters program factsheet to learn more.